 Applying for Membership

-It is possible to apply for or renew membership online through the College website by visiting rcco.ca and clicking on the appropriate heading under Membership.
-Alternatively, an application/renewal form, which may be downloaded, printed, and mailed in to the National Office with a cheque, is also available there.
+It is possible to apply for or renew membership online through the College website by visiting rcco.ca and clicking on Join Us.

 The College year is from June 1 to May 31.
-Annual fees (see below) are due June 1.
+Annual fees are due June 1.
 Members in arrears may be removed from membership.
-New members joining during the period December 1 to May 31 pay one-half of the appropriate fee.
+New members joining during the period December 1 to May 31 pay one half of the appropriate fee.